thomasgilgenast/hic3defdr/README.md

 ![](images/ddr.png)

-You can also plot the y-axis in units of variance by plotting `yaxis='var'`:
+It's possible to use the the one-dimensional distance dependence curve to convert distances to means.
+Doing so allows plotting the y-axis in terms of variance.
+You can do this by passing `yaxis='var'`:

     >>> _ = h.plot_dispersion_fit('ES', yaxis='var', outfile='var.png')

 ![](images/dvr.png)

-It's possible to use the the one-dimensional distance dependence curve to convert distances to means and plot these figures with mean on the x-axis.
-To do this, pass `xaxis='mean'`.
+Using the same trick, you can plot the x-axis in terms of mean by passing `xaxis='mean'`:

-    >>> _ = h.plot_dispersion_fit('ES', xaxis='mean', yaxis='var', logx=True, logy=True, outfile='mvr.png')
+    >>> _ = h.plot_dispersion_fit('ES', xaxis='mean', yaxis='var', outfile='mvr.png')

 ![](images/mvr.png)